-- has a broader dome (B) than neck (A),
+- has a broader dome (B) than neck (A)

 - extends above or below the disc level (into the suprapedicular or infrapedicular zone)

 Extrusion can be in any axial direction and may migrate either superiorly or inferiorly.
-If the extrusion migrates but becomes separated from the rest of the herniation it is known as a intervertebral disc sequestration.
+If the extrusion migrates but becomes separated from the rest of the herniation it is known as an intervertebral disc sequestration.

 - 1. Fardon DF, Williams AL, Dohring EJ et-al. Lumbar disc nomenclature: version 2.0: Recommendations of the combined task forces of the North American Spine Society, the American Society of Spine Radiology and the American Society of Neuroradiology.
 Spine J. 2014;14 (11): . doi:10.1016/j.spinee.2014.04.022 - Pubmed citation

 |Synonyms or Alternative Spelling||Include in Listings?|

 |Intervertebral disc extrusion||✗|